ThroneSoftware/ThroneEngine/Vendors/ReadMe.md

 <!--- This is probably incomplete, we should improve it iterativly-->
 ## Adding a library
-Add a folder with the name of your library
+Add a folder with the name of your library.
+Libs should be built.

 # Open source library
 You should add a CMakeLists to the library project and add it to the Targets.cmake